Oklahoma Knife Law – The Complete Guide (In Plain English)

 FAQs in Relation to Oklahoma Knife Law

-What size knife is legal in Oklahoma?
+What size of knife is legal in Oklahoma?

 Are OTF knives illegal in Oklahoma?